tsamsonov/grwat/cran-comments.md

 There were no ERRORs or WARNINGs

-There is 1 NOTE:
+There are 2 NOTEs:

 * This is a submission of a new package.
+* Hydrograph, hydrograph, quickflow, and baseflow in DESCRIPTION are correct words.

 Maintainer: 'Timofey Samsonov <tsamsonov@geogr.msu.ru>'